fsmosca/musketeer-chess/README.md

 The first move in musketeer chess is PS (piece selection).
 A white player may select 1 piece type from the selectable 10 musketeer piece types in item B and black follows by selecting another piece type.

 For example white may select a Leopard and Black can reply by selecting a Cannon (or any other piece but not the piece type selected by white).
 There after, both sides will have Leopard and Cannon as their additional pieces for the game.
-See image1-1.
+See image 1.1.

-##### Image1-1 Piece selection phase is completed
+##### Image 1.1: Piece selection phase is completed

 ![PS](https://i.imgur.com/wzZ0J9h.png)